jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter2.md

   - One module for the hexagon.
   - One module for each adapter.

 The modular diagram is similar to an UML component diagram.
-The hexagon module would like a component where driver ports are "provided interfaces", and driven ports are "required interfaces":
+The hexagon module would look like a component where driver ports are "provided interfaces", and driven ports are "required interfaces":

 ![Figure 4a: Modular Diagram (Driver Side)](/assets/images/hexagonalarchitecture-ig/figure2-4-1.png)
 <p class="figure">Figure 4a: Modular Diagram (Driver Side)</p>